Speak (Lindsay Lohan album)

 Speak is the debut studio album by American actress and singer Lindsay Lohan, released on December 7, 2004, by Casablanca Records.

-Speak was the first high-seller from Casablanca in several years, selling 1,000,000 copies in the United States.
+Speak was the first high-seller from Casablanca in several years, selling one million copies in the United States.
 Speak received mixed reviews from music critics, with the most sympathetic critics commenting that Lohan "isn't a bad singer, but not an extraordinary singer either."
-In the United States, Speak peaked at number four on the Billboard 200 and was certified Platinum by the Recording Industry Association of America (RIAA).
+In the United States, Speak peaked at number four on the Billboard 200 and was certified platinum by the Recording Industry Association of America (RIAA).
 In Germany, Speak debuted at number 53 and took four weeks to complete its chart run.

-The first two singles from Speak, "Rumors" and "Over", were both successes, with "Over" topping Billboard's Bubbling Under Hot 100 chart where it stayed for three weeks.
-It also did well internationally in countries such as Australia, Ireland and the United Kingdom.
+The first two singles from Speak, "Rumors" and "Over", failed to crack the Billboard Hot 100 chart.
+However, they both did well internationally in countries such as Australia, Ireland and the United Kingdom.
 "Rumors" peaked at number six on the Bubbling Under Hot 100 chart and also did well in Australia and Germany, where it reached number 14.
 The accompanying music video for "Rumors" was nominated for "Best Pop Video" at the 2005 MTV Video Music Awards.
 Both songs received heavy airplay on MTV's Total Request Live.
 The third and final single, "First", was released to promote the 2005 film Herbie: Fully Loaded.
 "First" earned small success in Australia and Germany.
 Lohan promoted the album by performing the singles in a number of live appearances.
-Plans for a tour in Taiwan were planned, but were later scrapped.